Robots are the best employees.

 "We've always done it this way."

-That's all well and good for things like old family traditions and shoe tying, but I can't think of six words that can more succinctly describe inefficiency in business.
+That's all well and good for things like old family traditions and shoe tying, but I can't think of six words that more succinctly describe inefficiency in business.
+Human creativity is limitless.
+Don't stifle it; leverage it.

 Employees who are given more control over how they approach their work often find a better way to do it.

-Is it more important than completing your business objectives as efficiently as possible?
-Some employees do their best work first thing in the morning, and some do their best at midnight.
+Is attendance more important than reaching your business objectives as efficiently as possible?
+Some employees do their best work first thing in the morning and some do their best at midnight.
 Some work most effectively in an office chair, but others are more effective in their living room or a coffee shop.

 There are many successful companies with employees distributed all across the globe.
 It's much easier to recruit top talent when you're not competing against their home, their family, and their friends.